-There is a risk that Images of children may be used inappropriately or illegally.
-BQ requires that individuals and associations, wherever possible, obtain permission from a child's parent/guardian before taking an image of a child that is not their own.
+There is a risk images of children may be used inappropriately or illegally.
+BQ requires individuals and associations, wherever possible, obtain permission from a child's parent/guardian before taking an image of a child that is not their own.
 They should also make sure the parent/guardian understands how the image will be used.